 Based on it’s position in the colour wheel, complimenting colours would be yellows and dark blues, while a nice contrasting colour would be either green or orange.
 However, I would suggest bearing these colour combinations in mind for when you are using purple in small doses rather than, for example, blocking colouring yellow trousers and a purple shirt together.

 If you do want to use purple in a significant way, I would keep the rest of your outfit in shades of black, grey and navy, in order to help anchor the colour.
-Check out my purple look book below for some ideas and inspiration.

 As usual, if you are new to colour, why not start off with something small.
 A pair of vibrant purple socks look great with dark denim and brogues.
 A purple patterned pocket square adds a shot of colour to a navy or grey suit jacket.
 Or if you were wondering what to wear with your khaki suit during the summer, why not pair a dark purple tie with a lilac shirt?